 When I was a baby visiting grandparents in our tiny hometown, their next-door neighbours had a boy my age and we became playmates from the time we were about a year old.
 Growing up, we spent hours bicycling the gravel streets and back alleys together, floating rafts on sloughs, and (raiding the place on our tricycles) pinching sugar cubes off the tables at his parents’ small diner on the main street.

 My friend and I spent a lot of time there at the diner.
-Those must have been happy times because sometimes in dreams I’m there again and it feels like home.
+Those must have been happy times because sometimes in dreams I’m there again and it feels so good.

-The building is long gone and I’m out of touch with my childhood buddy, but it’s with fondness that I recall the place and the feeling of that first decade, or so, of my life: the hot summer days and the popsicles, the soft drinks dripping with cold water when taken out of the giant red metal cooler with a lid, the jukebox, the booths, the glass and wood counter sat between the front and the back, the private room behind the kitchen, the lean-to built onto the side to store the crates of bottled pop …
+The building is long gone and I’m out of touch with my childhood buddy, but it’s with fondness that I recall the place and the feeling of that first decade, or so, of my life: the hot summer days and the popsicles, the pop bottles dripping with cold water when taken out of the giant red metal cooler with a lid, the jukebox, the booths, the glass and wood counter separating the customer side and and the kitchen, the private room behind that, the lean-to built onto the side to store the crates of bottled pop …